THEMIXT/staff/Home.md

 `/clear player1 -D`

 Description:
-Freezes the player and gives the player full health.
+Clear the players inventory the next time he joins the server